LZajmi/Artix-7-FPGA-Dev-Board/README.md

 ## Overview

-This repository contains the design files, documentation, and example projects for the custom **Artix-7 XC7A100T-FGG484** FPGA development board.
+This repository contains the design files for the custom **Artix-7 XC7A100T-FGG484** FPGA development board.
 This board is built for high-performance applications such as hardware acceleration, video processing, data communication, and FPGA-based prototyping.
 It includes a variety of interfaces and peripherals to support advanced FPGA design projects.

 ![Preview](https://github.com/user-attachments/assets/52b948dd-cf17-4580-91e0-16bb9e09ef52)